 How you approach safety has a lot to do with the personality of the child and his age, but there are some fundamental precautions you should take to help keep your kids safe while playing whether they’re toddlers or tweens, and we’ve collected the top seven.

 Although youth sports related deaths aren’t common, the American Association of Neurological Surgeons reports the leading cause of fatal sports injuries is traumatic brain injury.
 Get your toddler in the habit of wearing a helmet to protect her noggin, and you’ll have a lot less trouble getting her to do it as she gains independence.
 Whether she’s riding her first scooter or he’s headed off to a game of Pee-Wee football, proper head protection is non-negotiable.

 Older children may be mature enough to walk to a nearby friend’s house or play basketball in the cul-de-sac, but younger children need protected spaces to play.
-Provide a secure space (like a fenced yard,) where little ones can’t easily wander off and intruders are deterred from entering.
+Provide a secure space (like a fenced yard) where little ones can’t easily wander off and intruders are deterred from entering.
 As your child develops, you may have to adjust the locking mechanisms on gates and fences; it won’t take your little one long to figure out how to break out of the backyard!
-Enjoy a walk around the neighborhood and talk to your child about what areas are safe, and point out locations that aren’t.
+Enjoy a walk around the neighborhood and set clear boundaries on how far they can stray from home.

 If you’re like most parents, when your kids yell they’re headed out to the backyard to play, you don’t give safety a second thought.
 But even your own yard can present a myriad of dangers.
 Keep these common hazards in mind.